dotnet/csharplang/proposals/blittable.md

 The primary drawback of this feature is that it serves a small number of developers: typically low level library authors or frameworks.
 Hence it's spending precious language time for a small number of developers.

-Yet these frameworks are are often the basis for the majority of .NET applications out there.
-Hence performance / correctness wins at this level can have a riple effect on the .NET ecosystem.
+Yet these frameworks are often the basis for the majority of .NET applications out there.
+Hence performance / correctness wins at this level can have a ripple effect on the .NET ecosystem.
 This makes the feature worth considering even with the limited audience.

 ## Alternatives
 [alternatives]: #alternatives